All Americans should have access to the same opportunities to enjoy public lands

 In urban areas, accessing parks and open spaces can be a challenge.
 To help address this, we partner with local governments and organizations on “Transit to Trail” programs that help people who are dependent on public transportation enjoy nature.
 These efforts also help people who want to become less reliant on their cars.

-We work with state and local interests to drive public investment in parks, trails and other projects, including through ballot initiatives, bond measures and direct work with officials.
+We work on state, local and national efforts driving equitable public investment in parks, trails and other projects.
+These include ballot initiatives, bond measures and direct work with agencies and officials.

 We work to increase access to public lands for guides and other outdoor leaders who provide positive recreational experiences to young people and families, including those from historically underserved communities.